patrykchodur/snake/README.md

 ## TODOs
 - Move items when map resized
-- Don't use the full terminal for playing
 - Add some UI info on the right
-- Add some options like map size or speed
+- Add option to change speed
 - Change colors
 - Create Snake class with methods like `contains` etc.
+- Add score